-A gaiwan, used for infusing tea leaves, allows the tea-drinker to smell the aroma and observe the tea leaves unfurling.
-This 125ml Yixing Gaiwan is made of Zi Ni – ZiSha clay.
-Zi Ni has excellent porosity and heat retaining properties that significantly improve the taste of tea.
+A gaiwan, used for infusing tea leaves, allows the tea drinker to smell the aroma and observe the tea leaves unfurling.
+This 120ml Yixing Gaiwan is made of Zi Ni – ZiSha clay.
+Zi Ni has excellent porosity and heat-retaining properties that significantly improve the taste of tea.

 A gaiwan, used for infusing tea leaves, allows the tea-drinker to smell the aroma, and to observe the tea leaves unfurling.
 This 110ml Porcelain Gaiwan is a perfect vessel to bring out the true taste and aroma of tea.

 Shiboridashi is a Japanese tea-brewing vessel adapted for high-end Japanese teas.
 Shiboridashi, literally translated as "to squeeze out," will deliver all the umami that such teas possess.
-Tokoname clay inside reacts with tannins in the tea to decrease bitterness.
+Tokoname clay reacts with tannins in the tea to decrease bitterness.
 The size of this 80ml shibo makes it perfect for solo tea sessions.

 Shiboridashi is a Japanese tea-brewing vessel adapted for high-end Japanese teas.
 Literally translated as "to squeeze out," this 110ml Shiboridashi will deliver all the umami that such teas possess.
 In Japanese culture, the white color symbolizes purity and relates to the spiritual world.